Ozero: History

 The dacha cooperative Ozero was founded on November 10, 1996 by Vladimir Smirnov (head), Vladimir Putin, (Note: In 1997, Putin used money from XX Trust to pay for a new bathroom at his two story dacha after an electrical fire in the sauna.)
-Vladimir Yakunin, Andrei Fursenko, Sergey Fursenko, Yury Kovalchuk, Viktor Myachin, and Nikolay Shamalov.
-The society united their dachas in Solovyovka, Priozersky District of Leningrad Oblast, on the eastern shore (Note: The fenced community is between the villages of Turfyanoye (Торфяное) in the Melnikovskoe rural settlement on the north of the lake and Solovyovka (Соловьёвка) in the Plodovskoe rural settlement on the southeast of the lake.) of Lake Komsomolskoye (Note: Prior to 1948 the lake was not Russian but Kiimajärvi.) on the Karelian Isthmus, near Saint Petersburg, Russia.
+Vladimir Yakunin, Andrei Fursenko, Sergey Fursenko, Yury Kovalchuk, Viktor Myachin, and Nikolai Shamalov.
+The society united their dachas in Solovyovka, Priozersky District of Leningrad Oblast, on the eastern shore (Note: The fenced community is between the villages of Turfyanoye (Торфяное) in the Melnikovskoe rural settlement on the north of the lake and Solovyovka (Соловьёвка) in the Plodovskoe rural settlement on the southeast of the lake.) of Lake Komsomolskoye (Note: Prior to 1948 Kiimajärvi in Finnish.) on the Karelian Isthmus, near Saint Petersburg, Russia.

 Vladimir Putin returned from his KGB posting in Dresden in early 1990, prior to the formal establishment of the Ozero cooperative, and acquired property on the banks of Lake Komsomolskoye.
 His dacha burned down in 1996 but was rebuilt later that year.
 Others bought more land around this area and built a number of villas close to each other to form a gated community.
 A bank account linked to this cooperative association was opened, allowing money to be deposited and used by all account holders in accordance with the Russian law on cooperatives.

 By 2012, members of the Ozero cooperative had assumed top positions in Russian government and business and become very successful financially.